-Our experienced nursing teams are a key component in the General Practice workforce.
+Our experienced Nursing teams are a key component in the General Practice workforce.
 Each member of the team has a vital role in the delivery of care to patients.
 Our nursing workforce consists of Health Care Assistants (HCAs), general Practice Nurses and Advanced Nurse Practitioners.
 Our nursing workforce consists of Health Care assistants (HCA), Apprentice Nurse Associates, Nurse Associates, General Practice Nurses, Admiral Nurses, Mental Health Nurses and Advanced Nurse Practitioners.
 They are employed directly by 18 individual GP Practices in north Southwark.
-QHS supports these nursing teams through its two lead nurses.
+QHS supports these nursing teams through its two lead Nurses.

-Our nurses have the necessary skills and training required to carry out their role.
-We work closely with NHS Southwark Clinical Commissioning Group training coordinators to ensure that appropriate training is available for nursing teams.
+Our Nurses have the necessary skills and training required to carry out their role.
+We work closely with NHS Partnership Southwark training coordinators to ensure that appropriate training is available for nursing teams.

-We strive to develop and train our nurses to deliver care that meets the local population health needs.
-A good example of this would be the training we have delivered to nurses and HCAs on the coordinated care pathway for patients with three or more long-term conditions.
+We strive to develop and train our Nurses to deliver care that meets the local population health needs.
+A good example of this would be the training we have delivered to Nurses and HCAs on the coordinated care pathway for patients with three or more long-term conditions.
 We have additionally expanded the nursing workforce to reflect the requirements of our local population.
 This is with the recent employment of both Mental Health Nurses and Admiral (dementia) Nurses, who work within our neighbourhoods.

-All nurses are invited to attend a monthly nurse forum and protected learning time events.
-These sessions provide a great opportunity for nurses to network and share best practice as well as ensuring that they stay abreast of changes in practice at a local and national level.
+All Nurses are invited to attend a monthly Nurse forum and protected learning time events.
+These sessions provide a great opportunity for Nurses to network and share best practice as well as ensuring that they stay abreast of changes in practice at a local and national level.
 Some of our Nurses also attend the annual London GPN conference, which provides lectures on best practice as well speakers from national Nurse leadership positions.

-We actively encourage our nurse mentors in local practices to take placement students from the local universities to give them exposure to general practice nursing, so that they may consider it as a career option once qualified.
+We actively encourage our Nurse Mentors in local practices to take placement students from the local Universities to give them exposure to general practice nursing, so that they may consider it as a career option once qualified.
 We actively encourage Registered Nurses to complete assessor and supervisor mentorship training, to be able to host student Nurses from local Universities.
 This enables students to experience General Practice and consider it as a future career pathway once qualified.
 This will help us have a sustainable workforce to deliver care to patients in the community.